 Execution of Rebels

 We read that there was to be an execution of any rebels.
+I know this seems like such an extreme way to rejoice, but they basically said, the joy of the Lord is greater than life.

 Psalm 63:3, “Because your steadfast love is better than life, my lips will praise you.”